w3c/wai-tutorials/source/aria-concepts/4-problem.html.erb.md

 ---
-title: The Custom Component Problem Solved by ARIA
+title: The Problem Solved by ARIA
 nav_title: The Problem
 order: 4
 status: editors-draft